 - 1. Make sure the controller is disconnected from the power source. - 2.
 Make sure the power, heater, thermocouple and servo cables are connected to the controller. - 3.
 Using an Ohmmeter, touch the hot runner with one test lead and touch the mold ground terminal on the controller with the other test lead.
-The resistance must be less than 1 $\Omega$ . - 4.
+The resistance must be less than 1Ω . - 4.
 Make sure the main input power disconnect switch is in the OFF position. - 5.
-Connect the controller to the power source.
+Connect the controller to the power source. - 6.
+Turn on the controller by turning the main input power disconnect switch to the ON position. - 7.
+Make sure the power switch on the back of the controller is in the ON position.